rstock-co/cias/README.md

 ## Main Page

 #### Next
-- sort transactions by date inside generating table data function so when a wallet is added, its txns are blended in by date.
 - add wallet column - so know which wallet a txn is from when multiple wallets are selected
 - add `sort by` select box, so can sort by any column.